heavenlybilly/vue-select-41/README.md

 ```

 ### `showSelected`
-Display selected options in the dropdown when the select input is set to multiple.
+Display selected options in the dropdown.

 ```js
 showSelected: {